jean-francoisgiraud/DigitalCurrenciesKnowledgeBase/README.md

 Blockchain vs. DAG
 Blockchains are cryptographically verifiable linked flat, sequential lists.
 Each new entry (block) includes a reference to a previous one.
 Traceable blocks are written in a ledger but this type of configuration also causes scalability issues.
 Directed Acyclic Graphs are implementation of Graphs that allow the network to avoid the limitations found in blockchains.

-## Regulations
-In Canada crypto currencies are regulated under provincial securities laws.
-A “security” means “an investment contract” which require: an investment of money in a business which may succeed or fail depending of the quantity and quality of the work of the business managers.
-This means thatif you buy and sell them at a profit, you have income (capital gains) that needs to be reported for tax purposes.

 ## The money flower a taxonomy of money
 [My facebook](https://www.facebook.com/photo/?fbid=10226436295602291&set=a.10201657964639503&__cft__[0]=AZUEWd6LnbUgzJicug5_dry1wW1BTbfCZCubfX5rb05751p4jU5pwuY8k7nUTy_eeIXc9oTeb2puO-G7MdLK3e_yWyP2yR-y-HXjsMKArYhQtw&__tn__=EH-R)